osd-network/.github/profile/README.md

 ## Summary

 This organisation provides repositories with resources for all degrees of knowledge.
+It is the purpose of the repositories of this organisation to provide all resources needed to complete degrees and specific education systems.
+We base our data on the law of each country we are trying to model, providing an open-source network of accurate knowledge.

 <!--